chaldea-center/chaldea-docs/docs/import_https.md

     - WiFi name-Filter: default value - select `Local Proxy Chain All`
     - return
 4. Filter-Default: select `Direct All`
-5. Swipe left to return to the log page, click the ON/OFF switch at the bottom, you can see the VPN connection prompt in the notification bar after opening.
-The first time you use it, it will apply for the permission to create VPN.
+5. Swipe left to return to the log page, click the ON/OFF switch at the bottom, you can see the ⅤΡΝ connection prompt in the notification bar after opening.
+The first time you use it, it will apply for the permission to create ⅤΡΝ.
 Then in Charles you need to `Allow` the connection from this device.

 ## Capture and Import